-Thank you for providing the amended gaming ordinance for review.
-The ordinance is approved as it is consistent with the requirements of the Indian Gaming Regulatory Act and NIGC regulations.
-If you have any questions concerning this letter, please contact Senior Attorney Maria Getoff at (202) 632-7003.
+The gaming ordinance is consistent with the requirements of the Indian Gaming Regulatory Act and NIGC regulations, and is hereby approved.
+If you have any questions concerning this letter or the ordinance review process, please contact Jennifer Lawson at Jennifer lawson@nigc.gov.